 At issue though were two different type of wall structures to work with.
 The first was a concrete stem wall.

-He tackled this problem by first painting the stem wall the corresponding semi-gloss white.
+This problem was tackled by first painting the stem wall the corresponding semi-gloss white.
 He then placed the cove molding down to the concrete surface and used a cove base adhesive and caulking gun to glue the rubber cove molding to the wall.

 Because the tile flooring requires a 1/2″ gap between a wall or other non-movable objects in order to allow for expansion, Neil didn’t like the fact that the lighter concrete surface would stand out between the cove molding and darker tile.
 With attention to detail being paramount, he carefully painted the small gap of concrete floor black to match the cove molding.